AmshuBelbase/Crop-Disease-Prediction-ChatBot/README.md

 # Crop-Disease-Prediction-ChatBot

-Chatbot to answer query focused on crop's diseases.
+Chatbot to answer queries focused on crop diseases.

 SETUP: